Sjeiti/ronvalstarnl/src/data/markdown/post_experiment-touches.md

   modified: 2015-10-25T07:06:48
   slug: experiment-touches
   type: post
   excerpt: <p>One of my first doodles coded entirely on an iPad: circles and stars are drawn in advance and cached.
 Then given a velocity and some kind of gravity with an inverse square.</p>
-  content: <p>One of my first doodles coded entirely on an iPad: circles and stars are drawn in advance and cached.
-Then given a velocity and some kind of gravity with an inverse square.</p> <p><!--more--></p> <pre><code data-language="javascript" data-src="/wordpress/wp-content/themes/sjeiti/static/experiment/touches.js"></code></pre>
   categories: uncategorized
-  tags: cool shit,experiment,particles
+  tags: cool shit, experiment, particles
+  inCv:
+  inPortfolio:
+  dateFrom:
+  dateTo:
 -->

 # Experiment: touches